tensorflow/docs/site/en/programmers_guide/threading_and_queues.md

 Its key methods are:

-* @{tf.train.Coordinator.should_stop}: returns True if the threads should stop.
+* `tf.train.Coordinator.should_stop`: returns True if the threads should stop.
-* @{tf.train.Coordinator.request_stop}: requests that threads should stop.
+* `tf.train.Coordinator.request_stop`: requests that threads should stop.
-* @{tf.train.Coordinator.join}: waits until the specified threads have stopped.
+* `tf.train.Coordinator.join`: waits until the specified threads have stopped.

 You first create a `Coordinator` object, and then create a number of threads that use the coordinator.
 The threads typically run loops that stop when